RAG-3DSG: Enhancing 3D Scene Graphs with Re-Shot Guided Retrieval-Augmented Generation: EXPERIMENTS

+While automated metrics assess recall against predefined ground truths, the open-vocabulary nature of our method inherently complicates automatic evaluation.
+Following ConceptGraphs~\cite{gu2024conceptgraphs}, we resort to a fine-grained human evaluation to rigorously assess the semantic precision of the generated graphs.
+We conduct this qualitative audit on 8 scenes from the \textbf{Replica}~\cite{straub2019replica}, leveraging its high-fidelity geometry as an unambiguous reference, and compare our method against ConceptGraphs (CG) and ConceptGraphs-Detector (CG-D)~\cite{gu2024conceptgraphs}.

+\textbf{Strict Annotation Protocol.} To address the ambiguities inherent in open-vocabulary generation, we established a strict annotation protocol.
+We recruited three independent domain experts (students in 3D vision) to evaluate the randomized base units (point clouds, images, and predicted captions).
+Crucially, we defined a clear boundary for ``accuracy'': a node or edge caption is deemed \textit{Valid} if it captures the correct semantic category and primary spatial/functional attributes.
+Acceptable paraphrases and synonymous descriptions (e.g., ``a wooden table'' vs. ``a brown desk'') are treated as equally valid semantic equivalents, provided they do not introduce hallucinated attributes or incorrect spatial logic.

+\textbf{Inter-Annotator Agreement (IAA).} To ensure the reliability of the human labels, we conducted a consistency check among the three annotators.
+We computed the Fleiss' Kappa ($\kappa$) score across a subset of 100 randomly sampled evaluation units.
+The annotators achieved a $\kappa$ score of 0.76, indicating ``substantial agreement.''
+Disagreements primarily stemmed from ambiguous linguistic expressions or subjective interpretations of spatial relationships, which were subsequently resolved via majority voting for the final tally.

-From Table~\ref{tabel:human evaluation}, our method consistently outperforms both ConceptGraphs (CG) and ConceptGraphs-Detector (CG-D) across most evaluation metrics.
-In terms of node precision, our method achieves an average score of $0.82$, which is notably higher than CG ($0.68$) and CG-D ($0.58$), demonstrating the effectiveness of our re-shot guided uncertainty estimation in reducing noise during object caption aggregation.
-For edge precision, our method also attains the highest average score ($0.91$), surpassing CG ($0.82$) and CG-D ($0.85$), indicating that our structured prompt and refined relationship categories lead to more accurate and interpretable edge captions.
+\textbf{Results Analysis.} \Cref{tab:human_eval} reports the comprehensive evaluation across node and edge qualities.
+Our method consistently outperforms both ConceptGraphs (CG) and ConceptGraphsDetector (CG-D) across most evaluation metrics.
+In terms of node precision, our method achieves an average score of 0.82, which is notably higher than CG (0.68) and CG-D (0.58), demonstrating the effectiveness of our re-shot guided uncertainty estimation in reducing noise during object caption aggregation.
+For edge precision, our method also achieves the highest average score (0.91), surpassing CG (0.82) and CG-D (0.85), indicating that our structured prompt and refined relationship categories lead to more accurate and interpretable edge captions.
 In addition, our method substantially reduces duplicate predictions while maintaining a higher number of valid objects and edges, further confirming its robustness.

-Overall, these results validate that our approach not only improves caption accuracy at both the node and edge levels but also enhances the reliability of the entire 3D scene graph construction pipeline.